Misfits (band): 2016–present: Reunion as the Original Misfits

+Artistry

+Musical style

 Each incarnation of the Misfits has made use of horror film and science fiction film-inspired themes and imagery, with makeup, clothing, artwork, and lyrics drawn from B movies and television serials, many from the 1950s through 1970s.
-Musically the band are often recognized as progenitors of the horror punk and psychobilly subgenres and have drawn from punk rock, heavy metal, and 1950s rock and roll and rockabilly to inform their style.
+Musically the band are often recognized as progenitors of the horror punk, psychobilly and punk metal subgenres and have drawn from punk rock, heavy metal, and 1950s rock and roll and rockabilly to inform their style.
 Rolling Stone describes them as "the archetypal horror-punk band of the late 1970s and early '80s", and they are considered icons in punk music and culture.
+The Misfits have also been described as pop-punk.

 The early incarnations of the Misfits are associated with the hardcore punk movement of the early 1980s, though American Hardcore: A Tribal History author Steven Blush notes that "though crucial to the rise of hardcore, [they] were in fact in a league of their own...The Misfits delivered a hyper-yet-melodic assault based in 50/60s-style rock, taking the Buddy Holly/Gene Vincent foundation and making it nuclear."
 Jon de Rosa of Pitchfork Media describes how the band's sound was different from the punk rock coming out of New York at the time: "New York punk was just punk, simple and static.
 When Glenn started the Misfits, he mutated the punk sound and image into something darker and more sinister, a punk-metal hybrid that later found bloom in the quiet, boring suburbs of Oslo and the boggy backwaters surrounding Tampa.
 Punk belonged to the media/celebrity hubs of London and New York.
-Ghoul rock was for the kids in the suburbs where nothing ever happens."
+Ghoul rock was for the kids in the suburbs where nothing ever happens".